kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ##### Alternative 1: add a TerminationHook

 Add to containers a `TerminationHook` field.
-It will accept the same values than preStop hooks and will be called for any container that defines it when the pod is switching to a terminating state.
-This clear semantics seem easy to extend in the future.
+It will accept the same values as preStop hooks and will be called for any container that defines it when the pod is switching to a terminating state.
+These clear semantics seem easy to extend in the future.

 Then, instead of running preStop hooks twice for sidecar containers as it is now